StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### AWS accounts

-It's recommended to have two different AWS accounts: One that is being monitored and another used for data collection.
+It's recommended to have two different AWS accounts: One that's being monitored and another used for data collection.

 * **Monitor Account** - used to [deploy a CloudFormation Stack](#deploy-the-aws-cloudformation-stack).
 The CloudFormation stack will create an IAM role that has the permissions required to retrieve data from this Monitor Account (`StackStateAwsIntegrationRole`).
 * **Data Collection Account** - used by StackState and StackState Agent to retrieve data from the Monitor Account.
 An AWS policy granting permissions to assume the role `StackStateAwsIntegrationRole` in the Monitor Account is required.

 #### AWS policy

-The policy below grants permission to assume the role `StackStateAwsIntegrationRole` that is created in each target AWS Monitor Account when the CloudFormation Stack is deployed.
+The policy below grants permission to assume the role `StackStateAwsIntegrationRole` that's created in each target AWS Monitor Account when the CloudFormation Stack is deployed.
 This policy is required by StackState and StackState Agent to collect data from the AWS Monitor Account.
 The policy should be created and attached to the AWS user(s) or IAM role(s) that will be used by StackState and the StackState Agent:

 ```javascript
 {